New Form 1099-K Filing Requirement for Merchant Card and Third Party Network Payments

 For 2011 tax year filings, the IRS will abate penalties if it concludes the filer made a good faith effort to correctly report this information.

-If you have any questions, please contact your Marcum tax professional or review the IRS website.
+If you have any questions, please contact your Marcum tax professional.